aimat-lab/gcnn_keras/README.md

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Most graph implementations use a disjoint representation within a single graph.
 As a result, the batched subgraphs are converted into a larger graph which can be treated the same way as a single graph.
-However, for some layers, like e.g. pooling layers the division into subgraphs has to be treated explicitly and is commonly done by a subgraph id-tensor of the former batch assignment.
+However, for some layers, like e.g. pooling layers the division into subgraphs has to be treated explicitly and is commonly solved by a subgraph id-tensor of the former batch assignment.
 The figure below shows the idea of disjoint subgraphs.

-Here, a set of conversion layers in [kgcnn.layers.disjoint.batch](layers.disjoint.batch) are used to map a batched input into a disjoint subgraph representation.
-Note: The same convolution layers can be used for a single graph.
+Here, a set of conversion layers in [disjoint](kgcnn.layers.disjoint.batch) are used to map a batched input into a disjoint subgraph representation.
+Note: The same convolution layers can also be used for a single large graph.
-The graph tensors to pass between layers then do not have a batch dimension anymore and must treated with care when using standard keras layers.
+The graph tensors, which are passed between layers, then do not have a batch dimension anymore and must treated with care when using standard keras layers.
 This is the primary way of using graph convolutions.

-Nonetheless, batched representations which are kept between keras layers via ragged, sparse, padded+mask tensors are still investigated in layers.ragged and layers.padded with some pros and cons depending on the situation.
+Nonetheless, batched representations, which are kept between keras layers via ragged, sparse, padded+mask tensors, are still investigated in [ragged](kgcnn.layers.disjoint.ragged) and -...- with some pros and cons depending on the situation.

 ### Input